uvapl/uva-prog-physics/10 Workshops/20 Week 3/Exercises.md

 	plt.show()

-2. In this exercise we will use everything we have learned so far to plot a set of datapoints that we're going to fit next week.
+2. In this exercise we'll use everything we have learned so far to plot a set of datapoints that we're going to fit next week.
 Use the sine and cosine function from the previous exercise for the top figure, and this data for the bottom figure: